-(1) Market value was based on the closing price for our common stock on the last trading day of 2015 of \$1.87 per share.

-(2) This column represents the number of outstanding PSUs.
-The number of PSUs for unvested grants reflect the target award levels.

-(3) This column represents the payout value for the PSUs which were earned in 2016 and the projected pay out values of unearned PSUs.
-The projected payout values are determined by multiplying the target number of shares by \$1.87, the closing price of our common stock on the last business day of 2015.
-The actual payout will depend upon our actual performance compared to our peer group's performance at the end of each performance period and the date on which the payouts occur.
+- (1) Market value was based on the closing price for our common stock on the last trading day of 2016 of \$9.85 per share. - (2) This column represents the number of outstanding earned and unearned PSUs at the target award levels. - (3) This column represents the payout value for the PSUs which were earned but not vested and the projected pay out values of unearned PSUs.
+The projected payout values are determined by multiplying the shares earned or the target number of shares for unearned PSUs by \$9.85, the closing price of our common stock on the last trading day of 2016.
+The actual payout for unearned PSUs will depend upon our actual performance compared to our peer group's performance at the end of each performance period and the price of our common stock on the date on which the payouts occur.